 The main aim of this list was to find brands that provide sophisticated styles while avoiding typical ‘granny’ styles.
 We also took sizing options and sustainability into consideration.

 Seasalt began in 1981 as a small independent shop in Penzance.
 Since then it has opened 70 shops across the UK and Ireland.
 However, you can still see their South Western roots in their clothing designs.
-They say themselves that they take much inspiration from traditional fishing wear from the area.
+They say themselves that they take a lot of inspiration from traditional fishing wear from the area.
 This means their style is very nautical with stripes, reds, blues, and whites.
 However, they stock a range of designs including lovely florals, darks greens, and mustards.

 Seasalt‘s apparel suits the younger and older woman.
 You can find an elegant floral dress and a fun stripy tee from Seasalt at the same time.
 Their sizes go from 6 to 28.
 Seasalt prices are mid-tier but you can grab a basic tee for around £15 and they do excellent sales.
 They also offer an NHS discount.